 Morton College’s College Success Seminar (CSS) is an introductory course designed to help new students transition into college life and prepare them to succeed.
-CSS is a required course for many incoming students and focuses on improving study skills, introducing MC resources available to students and helping them build academic, financial and professional plans moving forward.
+CSS is a required course for incoming students pursuing any of the Transfer degrees and who place into ENG 086 on the English and Reading Accuplacer test.
+CSS focuses on improving study skills, introducing MC resources available to students and helping them build academic, financial and professional plans moving forward.

 CSS 100 is a three-credit course that counts toward the completion of several Associates offered at Morton College and is highly recommended for any students planning on transferring to a four-year school.